-Paxful offers an opportunity for our customers to freely trade bitcoin with each other.
+Paxful offers an opportunity for our customers to freely trade crypto with each other.
 Although the vast majority of the trades go smoothly and successfully, there are cases that require the intervention of a third party — our moderators.
 On Paxful we have our own dispute system through which we settle conflicts between our users in the best way possible.
 This article will give you an overview of the dispute resolution process.

 Here’s a short and informative video on the topic: